BjornNyberg/NetworkGT/README.md

 # NetworkGT
-The NetworkGT (Network Geometry and Topology) Toolbox is a set of tools designed for the geometric and topological analysis of fracture networks.

-The toolbox is available as an extension for ArcGIS version 10.4 > and QGIS 3.4 > under the GNU General Public License V3.
+The NetworkGT (Network Geometry and Topology) Toolbox is a set of tools designed for the geometric and topological analysis of fracture networks.The toolbox is available as a plugin to QGIS v3.x under the GNU General Public License V3.
 Please refer to the UserGuide.pdf for installation and workflow.

 Current version - v0.1 (13.03.2018)